 All available data points to a recession within 24 months.
 Indicators are flashing red, crises are building, and households, corporations, and the government are all in weak positions to deal with a recession.
 Contrary to some pundits’ exclamations, our economy is not doing so well.
 Despite surface-level quality, the inner workings of our business system forecast a crash, and soon.

-Kevin Sciackitano is a first-year C.L.E.G. major in the School of Public Affairs.
-He is Deputy Editor for Economics at the Agora.
+Katharine Sciackitano is a first-year C.L.E.G. major in the School of Public Affairs.
+She is Deputy Editor for Economics at the Agora.

 Image courtesy the Federal Reserve, Creative Commons